freeflyclone/madstyletv/readme.md

 ## MadStyle TV - Open source engine for non-gaming applications
 ### OpenGL, C++11, multi-threaded, and cross platform
-This project provides a cross-platform OpenGL / Multimedia framework, to serve as a guide for learning C++, OpenGL and multimedia technologies.
+This project provides a cross-platform OpenGL / Multimedia framework, to serve as examples for learning C++, OpenGL and multimedia technologies.

 OpenGL 3.2 core profile at a minimum is required, to be compatible with OSX.